 Hi, Tannia here, there’s nothing more exciting to me than a hall full of all my fave vintage clothing shops, online stores, collectors and crafters.
 So I wanted to create an event where this could be possible!
 The ultimate vintage clothing and craft lovers shopping haven!

-I run my own online vintage clothing shop called Most Wanted Vintage and i’m aware that we need events like this to create awareness of our shops, meet our fans, meet and network with other people within the vintage clothing and craft industry.
-Plus pick up some sweet vintage for a reasonable price.
+I ran my own online vintage clothing shop called Most Wanted Vintage and i’m aware that we need events like this to create awareness of our shops, meet our fans, meet and network with other people within the vintage clothing and craft industry.
+Plus pick up some sweet vintage for an excellent Dunedin price.